 Premium foam provides better energy return.

-Energy return is mediocre.
+Energy return is still just okay.

 The cushioning in the Saucony Triumph 22 is good, providing a balanced level of comfort and protection.
 The heel and forefoot cushioning are well-distributed, offering a smooth ride and reducing impact on the joints.